-I love this bright yellow, and so does Mr. Granddaddy Long-Leg.
+I love this cheery, bright yellow LA Hybrid Lily, and so does Mr. Granddaddy Long-Leg.

 This post contains affiliate links.
 If you click on